Channing, Texas: Government services

 City government consists of a mayor and two city council members.
-Mayor Karen Schulz was elected to fill a vacancy in May 2009.
-Current council members are Ms. Janie Ray and Ms. Betty Edwards.
+Mayor Troy Williams was elected in May 2021.
+Current council members are Preston Mead and Kelly Garrison.

 Law enforcement is provided by the Hartley County Sheriff's Office, as the city does not have a police force of its own.
 Fire protection for the city and much of southern Hartley County is provided by an all-volunteer fire department, headquartered in the city.

 As of October 2009, a limited number of businesses operated in the city: a cafe, a mercantile, and a rendering plant.
 Most citizens were either involved in ranching, dairy, or other agricultural professions, or were employed in businesses in surrounding communities.